BartoszKalota/Furry-game/README.md

 The 'Furry Game' prepared in JavaScript (ES6) as the part of the Coders Lab course.

 # Information
-You control the **Fury** on the board and collect coins.
+You control the **Furry** on the board and collect coins.
 Collision with board edges ends the game.

 # Technologies
 * JS (ES6)